 - Please note that technical checks are part of the driving test.
 You must be able to demonstrate to the tester various checks, such as where the oil goes and how to check for oil and where are the fluids are stored.

-- Other compulsory parts of the test are hand signals, the turnabout and the reverse.
-Remember to use adequate observation on both the turnabout and the reverse and do not mount the kerb on either manoeuvre.
+- Other compulsory parts of the test are hand signals, the turnabout the reverse.
+Remember to use adequate observation on both the turnabout and the reverse and do not mount on

 We would like to take this opportunity to wish you best wishes for your driving test and safe driving for the future.